Netgate is offering COVID-19 aid for pfSense software users, learn more.

 Scenarios where RFC1918 addresses should NOT be blocked on the WAN interface¶

-In its default configuration, pfSense is not configured to block RFC1918 addresses from being routed from the LAN subnet to the outside WAN, because there are two common scenarios where blocking this traffic is not desirable:
+In its default configuration, pfSense software is not configured to block RFC1918 addresses from being routed from the LAN subnet to the outside WAN, because there are two common scenarios where blocking this traffic is not desirable:

 ISP assigns a RFC1918 address to end users - Some ISPs assign private network addresses to their customers and perform their own NAT for customer traffic to the public internet.
 Verify this by looking at the WAN interface IP address on the pfSense dashboard.
 If the assigned address is from one of the private IP ranges listed above, RFC1918 traffic should NOT be blocked.